 In countries where the tax authorities seem more reluctant to invest in assisting taxpayers dealing with complex legislation and ambiguous matters, additional tax assessments have grown significantly, which also gives rise to an increase in the number of controversies.
 Unsurprisingly, this reflects negatively on how investors evaluate the "tax element" when researching the different aspects of doing business in that specific jurisdiction.
-The case of Brazil seems to be an example, although several changes and reforms in course may change this perspective, as the Brazil Trends & Developments chapter suggests.
+The case of Brazil seems to be an example.
 In these countries, taxpayers can prevail more often.

 The tax legislation and the tax authorities' approach in some other countries, meanwhile, seem to occupy a middle ground between the types of patterns described above.
-Statistics regarding the success of the tax authorities in litigation seem to be in line with this, for instance in Portugal and Spain.
+Statistics regarding the success of the tax authorities in litigation seem to be in line with this, for instance in Portugal.

 Efficient alternative dispute resolution (ADR) mechanisms may also be very helpful in preventing/reducing disputes, or at least resolving them quickly, as the Portuguese domestic arbitration system shows.
-But the administrative attitude and the taxpayer culture still seem to be the crucial elements, ie, without a willingness on the part of both the authorities and taxpayers to work collaboratively, and with reasonable alacrity, ADR mechanisms may not be sufficient.
+But the administrative attitude and the taxpayer culture still seem to be the crucial elements; ie, without a willingness on the part of both the authorities and taxpayers to work collaboratively, and with reasonable alacrity, ADR mechanisms may not be sufficient.